DEdChPsy - Doctorate in Educational and Child Psychology

 For assessment purposes, the programme is divided into four parts:

-a professional practice portfolio of 20,000 words, submitted in Year 3, and a professional practice viva;
+- a professional practice portfolio of 20,000 words, submitted in Year 3,

 All trainees who have successfully completed the programme and wished to work as educational psychologists post-qualification, have gone on to successfully gain employment as educational psychologists.